 The original blog, Handmade Brooklyn, started when I first moved to NYC in 2009.
-It originally began as a way to catalogue and celebrate the amazing people I began to meet at shows around the city.
-From there, it evolved a bit into a personal/business hybrid blog where I would talk about my wins and failures and what I had learned from them (plus, let’s be real here, a little bit of pity parties).
+It originally began as a way to catalog and celebrate the amazing people I began to meet at shows around the city.
+From there, it evolved a bit into a personal/business hybrid blog where I would talk about my wins and failures and what I had learned from them (plus, let’s be real here, a few pity parties).

 About that time is when I came to the realization that I had burnt out in my business and needed a change, so I looked at my dusty old blog and decided to take it back to an old iteration, where I’d post about my experience…but less bitching and more helping/lessons I’ve learned.

 Needlessly to say, I had a rats nest of content: cocktail recipes, press releases, DIY peplum tops, my original content, and random things.
 I realized that I needed to do some spring cleaning on my blog, and pronto.
 I deleted ~150 posts and then moved Handmade Brooklyn over to here.